Qalipso/ai-evaluation-tool/README.md

 ## Portfolio context

-Built by **Eduard Shatalov** as part of an AI automation / AI product engineering portfolio.
+Built by **Eduard Shatalov** as part of an AI product engineering portfolio.

 The project demonstrates: